Habit (Sekai no Owari song)

-"Habit" is a single by Japanese pop band Sekai no Owari.
+"Habit" is a song by Japanese pop band Sekai no Owari.
 The song was a hit in Japan, winning the Grand Prix at the 64th Japan Record Awards.
-The song was released digitally on April 28, 2022, before a full physical single was released on June 22.
+The single was released digitally on April 28, 2022, and CD single was released on June 22.

 Reception

-The song was initially released as the theme song for a live-action film based on the manga series xxxHOLiC.
-The song proved to be very popular, topping the Billboard Japan Hot 100 Chart.
-The song peaked at 4th on the Oricon Charts.
+The song was initially released as the theme for a live-action film based on the manga series xxxHolic.
+The song proved to be very popular, topping the Billboard Japan Hot 100.
+The single also peaked at number four on the Oricon Singles Chart.

 Music video

 Habit's music video was critically praised, winning the MTV Japan award for Video of the Year, along with the award for Best Dance Video.
 It features the band members acting as staff members in a school, with professional dancers as students.
 The video was directed by Dai Ikeda.

 Track listing

+All tracks are arranged by Sekai no Owari.